-You don’t have to report and record the movement if you’re only taking it for a walk under the terms of your licence.
+You do not need to report and record the movement if you’re only taking it for a walk under the terms of your licence.

-You can’t feed pigs catering waste from any domestic or commercial kitchen, including kitchens that only cater for vegetarians.
+You cannot feed pigs catering waste from any domestic or commercial kitchen including kitchens that only cater for vegetarians.
 Catering waste includes used cooking oil.

-You generally can’t feed pigs material of animal origin or products containing material of animal origin.
-However, you can feed pigs:
+You generally cannot feed pigs material of animal origin or products containing material of animal origin.

 - liquid milk or colostrum produced on the same holding the pigs are kept on

-- former foodstuffs that contain rennet, melted fat, milk or eggs, as long as these materials aren’t the main ingredient
+- former foodstuffs that contain rennet, melted fat, milk or eggs, as long as these materials are not the main ingredient

-- fishmeal, di-or tri-calcium phosphate, or blood products in some cases (find out these have to be processed before they can be fed to farmed animals)
+- fishmeal, di-or tri-calcium phosphate, or blood products in some cases - find out when these must be processed before they can be fed to farmed animals

-You can get pig food from a premises that handles material that can’t be fed to pigs, but only if both of the following apply:
+You can get pig food from a premises that handles material that cannot be fed to pigs, but only if both of the following apply:

-- the premises has a procedure keep material that can be fed to pigs separate from material that can’t be fed to pigs
+- the premises has a procedure to keep material that can be fed to pigs separate from material that cannot be fed to pigs

-- the procedure has been agreed with a local authority
+- the procedure has been agreed with a local council